 Like many people, I grew up in a household of wild dysfunction.
 I had a dad who had developed a serious drinking problem before I arrived on the scene, ten years after my oldest sister.
 I had a mom who was playing the socialite but struggling with her own childhood trauma and pain.
 That’s how it works, TRAUMA is stored in your body in many different ways.
-And until you are able to identify and label trauma it is hard to capture and work on in therapy.
+And until you are able to identify and label trauma it is hard to capture and work on it in therapy.

 Why Trauma Recovery Is So Important

-Part of my DNA was activated while growing up in this raging and wrecked childhood home.
+Part of my survival-DNA was activated while growing up in this raging and wrecked childhood home.
 For this reason, I am quite “conflict-averse.”
 This means I avoid conflict at all times.
-I will lie get out of confronting a difficult situation.
+I will lie to get out of confronting a difficult situation.
 I will smile and say, “I’m fine,” when someone asks how I’m doing.
 In my professional life, this trauma plays out when I am yelled at by a boss or colleague.
 In my personal life, my trauma is more easily identified, since my heart is involved as well.

 When trauma rears its head in my life, I emotionally regress to a 6-year-old boy.
-It this “triggered state” I don’t make good decisions.
+In this “triggered state” I don’t make good decisions.
 I don’t ask for what I need.
 I basically STFU and wait for the fear/anxiety to pass.
-I am sure I am waiting for my parent or sibling to come to protect my 6-yo little boy.
+I am sure I am waiting for my parent or sibling to come to protect my 6-yo boy.
 But, of course, there is no one there to rescue me, as there was no one there to rescue me when my trauma was taking place.

 What My Trauma Looks Like